Pentagram: Early history

+In Serer religion and Serer cosmogony, the pentagram, called Yoonir (or "Yooniir" in Serer) is the symbol of the Universe amongst the Serer people.
+In Serer religion and Serer primordial time, the peak of the Star represents the Serer supreme deity and creator, Roog.
+The other four points represent the cardinal points of the Universe.
+The crossing of the lines ("bottom left" and "top right" and "top left and bottom right") pinpoints the axis of the Universe, that all energies pass.
+The top point is "the point of departure and conclusion, the origin and the end".
+Yoonir also represents "good fortune and destiny" – in a Serer religious sense, and in an ethno-nationalistic sense – following centuries of their religious and ethnic persecution, it also represents the Serer people, an ethnoreligious group and nation –today, found in Senegal, Gambia, and Mauritania.
+The Serer have a detailed pictorial representation of the Universe, representing the three worlds in Serer primordial time: the invisible world, the terrestrial world, and the nocturnal world.

 Western symbolism

 Middle Ages

 The pentagram was used in ancient times as a Christian symbol for the five senses, or of the five wounds of Christ.
 The pentagram plays an important symbolic role in the 14th-century English poem Sir Gawain and the Green Knight, in which the symbol decorates the shield of the hero, Gawain.
 The unnamed poet credits the symbol's origin to King Solomon, and explains that each of the five interconnected points represents a virtue tied to a group of five: Gawain is perfect in his five senses and five fingers, faithful to the Five Wounds of Christ, takes courage from the five joys that Mary had of Jesus, and exemplifies the five virtues of knighthood, which are generosity, friendship, chastity, chivalry, and piety.

 The North rose of Amiens Cathedral (built in the 13th century) exhibits a pentagram-based motif.
 Some sources interpret the unusual downward-pointing star as symbolizing the Holy Spirit descending on people.